 If you are over 16 and reasonably fit you can come along.
 We have people of all ages who walk with our club.
 Some of our older walkers are the fittest!

 12 Can I bring children with me or maybe our dog with me on a walk?

-No – children under 16 are not allowed.
-As we travel by coach, dogs are also not allowed.
+NO – children under 16 are not allowed.
+Dogs are not allowed on the coach.

 Duncanrig Rambling Club